 She won 5 Golden Globes, a record at the time, and in 1953 won a Tony Award for her portrayal of Ruth in the show 'Wonderful Town' on Broadway .
 She was also nominated four times for the Academy Best Actress Award and in 1972 she received a Special Academy Award, The Jean Hersholt Humanitarian Award.

-BiographyRosalind Russsell was born on June 4, 1907, the fourth of seven children, in Waterbury, Connecticut.
+BiographyRosalind Russell was born on June 4, 1907, the fourth of seven children, in Waterbury, Connecticut.
 She was named after the S.S.
 Rosalind, on which her parents had voyaged.
-Her father, a lawyer, was from an Irish Catholic family and Rosalind went to the Catholic Marymount College in New York, before going on to train at the American Academy of Dramatic Arts in New York City.
+Her father, a lawyer, was from an Irish Catholic family and Rosalind went to the Catholic Marymount College in New York, and the Rosemont College in Rosemont, Pennsylvania before going on to train at the American Academy of Dramatic Arts in New York City.

 In the 1950's Rosalind returned to the Broadway stage and found success in an unexpected new genre, the musical comedy, when she reprised her earlier movie role from 'My Sister Eileen' in the renamed 'Wonderful Town' in 1953, for which she received a Tony Award.
 The theater continued to be the mainstay of her career at this time with occasional TV appearances and movies, notably her portrayal of a teacher in 'Picnic' in 1955.